Skip to main content

 ParameterDescription

-ActiveThe recordset is in a normal state
+ActiveRecord set is in a healthy state

-- DNS resolution may not be guaranteed in some cases
+- DNS resolution may not be guaranteed

-- DNS resolution may not be guaranteed in some cases
+- DNS resolution may not be guaranteed

 A record